-"Private Road" shall mean a privately owned and maintained vehicular access provided by a tract, easement or other legal means, typically serving five (5) ng three or more dwelling units or potential dwelling units.
+"Private Road" shall mean a privately owned and maintained vehicular access provided by a tract, easement or other legal means, typically serving three or more potential dwelling units.

-""Project Engineer" shall mean a qualified professional engineer licensed to practice in the State of Washington.
+"Project Engineer" shall mean a qualified professional engineer licensed to practice in the State of Washington.

-"-"Public Road": shall mean a County publicly owned facility providing vehicular access, including the roadway and all other improvements located within the County right-of-way.
+"Public Road" shall mean a publicly owned facility providing vehicular access, including the roadway and all other improvements located within the County right-of-way.